folutade/KnowThatYouAnointed/content/posts/the-party.md

 #### "Why reason with these niggas if they can't see the future first?" > Future first

-* The phrase “see the future first” could be a reference to Frank Ocean’s track, “Nikes”.
+* The phrase “see the future first” could be a reference to Frank Ocean’s track, “Nikes.”

   * ***We'll let you guys prophesy**
   **We gon' see the future first**